Daring-Crypto-Ventures/hodl-totals/README.md

 >
 > `nvm install --lts`
 >
+> Install the latest npm version,
+>
+> `npm install -g npm`
+>
-> Install HODL Totals dependencies
+> From the directory with the HODL Totals source code, install the HODL Totals dependencies
 >
 > `npm install --legacy-peer-deps`